U of O Campus Zero Waste Program

 Also note that Kincaid Street is not University property, but rather a City of Eugene thoroughfare.
 Exceeding the time limit in metered spaces or “Commercial Vehicles” spaces may result in a ticket from the City.

 Note the following safe driving and operational rules, observations, and suggestions.
 Incorporate these into your driving behaviors.

 3. Weather, Darkness and Inclement Conditions

 IV - ACCIDENTS

 The program defines an accident as any event involving a program vehicle which causes damage to a program vehicle, another vehicle, or any stationary object; which involves an impact between any of these; or which entails injury to any person.

 All accidents must be reported to program staff as soon as possible following the guidelines noted below.
 Failure to do so is considered grounds for dismissal.

 Drivers who are in an at-fault accident will have their accident reviewed by the University’s Accident Review Committee.
 The Committee may require that the driver attend both a refresher Van Training course and a Defensive Driving course.
-Drivers must attend both of these courses or risk losing their University driving privileges and possibly their positions with Campus Recycling.
+Drivers must attend both of these courses or risk losing their University driving privileges and possibly their positions with the UO Zero Waste Program.
 Drivers will be paid for attending these classes.
 More information about both of these courses is available from the Operations Supervisor.